ni/systemlink-operations-handbook/handbook/ldap/ldap.md

 5. Click **+MAPPING** and select one of the available LDAP mapping types: *LDAP Group*, *LDAP User*, or *LDAP Attribute*.

-6. If you have have selected *LDAP Attribute* enter a valid key-value.
+6. If you have have selected *LDAP Attribute* enter a valid key and value.
 For *LDAP User* or *LDAP Group* enter a valid value.

 ### LDAP Group Mapping